-Put the butter and caster sugar into a large bowl and beat together until light and fluffy.
+Put the butter and caster sugar into a large bowl and beat with electric beaters until light and fluffy.

 Beat in the eggs one at a time.

-Sieve the flour into the bowl and stir.
+Sieve the flour into the bowl and beat again.

-Add the coffee and stir until everything is well combined.
-If necessary add a few drops of water so that the cake batter just drops off a spoon.
+Add the coffee mixture and stir until everything is well combined.

-Turn out the sponges onto a wire rack and leave to cool.
+Cool the sponges in the tin a little before turning them onto a wire rack and leaving to cool.